ShadowfeindX/CRIMSON-DESERT-SAVE-EDITOR-AND-GAME-MODS/README.md

 **Install both** if you want the full experience — they run independently, don't clobber each other's config/backups, and auto-update separately via their own version manifests.

-Neither tool requires the game to be closed, and neither modifies the game client in memory.
+Neither tool modifies the game client in memory.
 Save Editor writes to your encrypted `save.save` file; Game Mods writes to PAZ overlay directories.

 ---